flashwing-04/showtime-website-project-archive/content/ws20/bachelor/b2-FeedbackApp/future.md

 {{</section>}}

 {{<section title="Localization">}}
-Shouldn't there be an option to switch the language of the feedback questionnaire? **Absolutely.** In order to make the app accessible to everyone, we would love to offer the app in different languages either by changing it manually or by detecting the browser language.
+Shouldn't there be an option to switch the language of the feedback questionnaire? **Absolutely.** In order to make the app accessible to everyone, we would love to offer the app in different languages, either by changing it manually or by detecting the browser language.
 {{</section>}}